redox-os/rfcs/text/0000-setattr.md

 ## ioctl/termios

 This mechanism is intended as an alternative to `ioctl` and `termios`.
-If desired, ioctl/termios messages can be supported, indicating the IOCTL message type as the `action`.
+If desired, ioctl/termios format messages can be supported, indicating the IOCTL message type as the `action`.

-The implementation of `ioctl` and `termios` functions in `relibc` can be updated to the new mechanism, when the appropriate schemes are implemented.
+The implementation of `ioctl` and `termios` functions in `relibc` can be updated to the new mechanism, when the appropriate scheme support is implemented.

 # Drawbacks
 [drawbacks]: #drawbacks

 - These system calls will be used by our `systemd` equivalent to monitor and control daemons.
-Therefore they must not block indefinitely if a daemon fails to respond.
+Therefore they should not block indefinitely if a daemon fails to respond.
-The current solution assumes `getattr` and `setattr` can be run in a thread specifically for that purpose, and another thread can send a signal to interrupt a blocked `getattr` call if too much time elapses.
+The short-term solution assumes `getattr` and `setattr` can be run in a thread specifically for that purpose, and another thread can send a signal to interrupt a blocked `getattr` call if too much time elapses.